nunofonseca/irap/README.txt

     o Define or override options given in the configuration file, e.g., irap conf=myexp.conf mapper=tophat1 quant_method=htseq1 de_method=deseq

-    o To speed up the analysis by exploiting multiple computers in a cluster with the LSF job scheduler use the irap_lsf command. irap_lsf accepts the same parameters as irap but splits the analysis into multiple jobs with the aim of reducing the time to analyze the data, e.g,
+    o Use the irap_lsf command to speed up the analysis by exploiting multiple computers in a cluster with the LSF job scheduler. irap_lsf accepts the same parameters as irap but splits the analysis into multiple jobs with the aim of reducing the time to analyze the data, e.g,

        irap_lsf conf=myexp.conf
        irap_lsf conf=myexp.conf mapper=tophat1 quant_method=htseq1 de_method=deseq

 3.4.
 Check your results
     o Check the status of the files (created files versus expected files) irap [your options used to run the analysis] status